bumptech/nitro/docs/nitro.md

 be the one sent exchanged in the `HELLO`.

-You can create a valid keypair using `crypto_box_keypair` from NaCL.
+You can create a valid keypair using `crypto_box_keypair` from NaCl.
 Keep your private keys safe on your production machines!
-Do not ship them to untrusted clients.
+Do not ship them to clients.

 *Arguments*